-- 1. Visible Clues: when to suspect concussion:

-- Loss of consciousness or non-responsive

-- Lying on the ground not moving, or slow to stand

-- Unsteady on feet/ balance problems/ poor coordination

-- Grabbing/ clutching at head

-- Dazed, blank or vacant look

-- Confused/not aware of plays or events

-- 2. Loss of consciousness, confusion and disturbance of memory are classical features of concussion, but it is important to remember that they are not present in every case. - 3.
+- 1. Visible Clues when to suspect concussion: - Loss of consciousness or non-responsive - Lying on the ground not moving, or slow to stand - Unsteady on feet / balance problems / poor coordination - Grabbing / clutching at head - Dazed, blank or vacant look - Confused / not aware of plays or events - 2.
+Loss of consciousness, confusion and disturbance of memory are classical features of concussion, but it is important to remember that they are not present in every case. - 3.
 There are several non-specific symptoms that may be present and which should raise the suspicion of concussion: headache, blurred vision, balance problems, dizziness, feeling "dazed" or "light headed", "don't feel right", drowsiness, fatigue and difficulty concentrating. - 4.
-Tools such as the pocket Concussion Recognition Tool (see attachment) can be used to help make the diagnosis of concussion. - http://bjsm.bmj.com/content/bjsports/47/5/267.full.pdf - 5.
-It is important to understand that brief sideline evaluation tools (such as Concussion Recognition Tool and SCAT3) are designed to help make the diagnosis of concussion.
+Tools such as the pocket Concussion Recognition Tool 5 (see attachment) can be used to help make the diagnosis of concussion. - http://bjsm.bmj.com/content/bjsports/early/2017/04/26/bjsports-2017-097508CRT5.full.pdf - 5.
+It is important to understand that brief sideline evaluation tools (such as Concussion Recognition Tool 5 and SCAT5) are designed to help make the diagnosis of concussion.
 It is still imperative to arrange a more comprehensive medical assessment by an appropriately experienced medical practitioner.
-The SCAT3 is a medical practitioner only assessment tool.
+The SCAT5 is a medical practitioner (doctor) only assessment tool.